caspermeijn/klok/docs/installation.md

 - Wait for the upgrade to complete
 - Connect to the device again
 - Click "SMP Service"
-- Click the single arrow up icon
+- Click the "single arrow up" icon
 - Select command "Image / Confirm"
 - Click "Send"